 One thing we care a lot about is transparency (no pun intended), so we want to clear up the idea that a window film can 100% make your windows shatter proof.
 Window film can be great for holding damaged windows together after a shatter, which can reduce the risk of injury and maintain the envelope of the home or commercial space.
 However, please remember that a window film will not prevent your windows from breaking.

 We hope that this article provided some useful information and cleared up any misconceptions you might have about architectural window films.
 If you have any questions, or would like to arrange a free, no obligation consultation at your home or commercial space, contact us by calling (484) 540-3117 or email us at firstname.lastname@example.org.
 We would be glad to explain these innovative and functional window films available and help you get exactly the right film to fit your needs.
-We are located in Philadelphia, Pennsylvania and service the surrounding area.
+We are located in Doylestown, Pennsylvania and service the entire surrounding area.
 We look forward to serving any window film needs you may have.